 Jealousy is an incredibly complex emotion that is difficult to define.
-At a minimum, it involves uncomfortable feelings like abandonment, betrayal, loss, anger, and embarrassment.
-Modern research has drawn connections between the primal nature of jealousy and the attachment system of the brain, a “genetically ingrained circuit” that is crucial to social bonding and very sensitive to outside threats.1 According to a psychologist at the University of Texas, jealousy is a necessary evil that both deters infidelity and encourages the longevity of a relationship by dispelling complacency that long term partnerships often settle into.1
+It often involves uncomfortable feelings like abandonment, betrayal, loss, anger, and embarrassment.
+Modern research has drawn connections between the primal nature of jealousy and the attachment system of the brain; jealousy is a “genetically ingrained circuit” that is crucial to social bonding and makes us very sensitive to outside threats.1 According to a psychologist at the University of Texas, jealousy is a necessary evil that both deters infidelity and encourages the longevity of a relationship by dispelling the complacency that long term partnerships often settle into.

-In certain studies, however, intense jealousy has been positively correlated with emotional instability and negatively correlated with agreeableness.1 This means that people who tend to get jealous often exhibit controlling behavior over their partner like getting angry at them for spending time with others, trying to dictate what they wear, controlling where they go, or undermining their self esteem.
-While it can be very frustrating for a partner to deal with these behaviors, they often stem from an overwhelming feeling of inadequacy.
-According to recent psychological studies, most people try to convert their discomfort into anger, which fuels their desperation to control the relationship as much as possible.1 Unfortunately, these behaviors can drive a partner away, and do far more harm than good.
+In certain studies, however, intense jealousy has been positively correlated with emotional instability and negatively correlated with agreeableness.1 This means that people who tend to get jealous often exhibit controlling behavior over their partner like getting angry at them for spending time with others, trying to dictate what they wear, controlling where they go, and undermining their self-esteem.
+These behaviors often stem from an overwhelming feeling of inadequacy.
+According to recent psychological studies, most people try to convert their discomfort to anger, which fuels their desire to control their relationship and their partner.1 Unfortunately, these behaviors can drive a partner away, and do far more harm than good.

 How To Overcome Feelings of Jealousy

-Psychologists agree that the best way to address disruptive feelings of jealousy is to communicate with a partner and self-reflect on why these feelings are arising in the first places.
+Psychologists agree that the best way to address disruptive feelings of jealousy is to communicate with a partner and reflect on why these feelings are arising in the first place.
 Without reliable communication, partners may have very little chance of fully comprehending the other person’s perspective.
-In order to overcome the jealousy that can result from miscommunication, one can do so by carefully put articulating their thoughts in a manner that is non-accusatory and will not set off a defensive response in their partner.
-If it becomes a very pressing issue that affects the quality of the relationship, couples counseling might also be a good option.
-In a counseling setting, a professional mediator who will dedicate time to fixing issues can give helpful suggestions and techniques for effective communication and dealing with conflict.
+In order to overcome the jealousy that can result from miscommunication, partners should articulate their thoughts in a manner that is non-accusatory and will not cause a defensive response in their partner.
+If it becomes a very pressing issue that affects the quality of the relationship, partners may consider couples’ counseling.
+In a counseling setting, a professional mediator dedicates time to resolving conflict and can give helpful suggestions and techniques for effective communication.

 What About in Small Doses?

-Infidelity is generally defined as emotionally or physically intimate relations outside of an established monogamous relationship.
-Often, it is defined differently according to different people; what may be harmless flirting to one person could be a grave act of betrayal to another.
-Infidelity can have devastating effects on any relationship, and can bring about feeling of betrayal, hurt, and distrust in a partner and the future of the relationship.
-Additionally, stories of infidelity pervade media and culture; even the most respected politicians in history have been caught publicly indulging in forbidden extramarital affairs.
-Psychologists report that infidelity is incredibly painful to deal with because the commitment and vulnerability that people submit to when entering a relationship is a significant risk especially when that emotional dependence results in betrayal.2
+Infidelity generally involves emotionally or physically intimate relations outside of an established monogamous relationship.
+Often, infidelity is defined differently according to different people; what may be harmless flirting to one person may be an act of betrayal to another.
+Infidelity can have devastating effects on any relationship and can bring about feelings of betrayal, hurt, and distrust.
+Psychologists report that infidelity is especially painful to deal with because of the commitment and vulnerability involved in romantic relationships.2

 An Evolutionary Psychology Perspective